MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 1. Your device opens a security window.
 Save the passkey to Authenticator following the prompts on your device.

-1. Once the passkey is successfully created on your device you'll be directed back to **My Security info**.
+1. Once the passkey is successfully created on your device, you're directed back to **My Security info**.

-1. Name the passkey something memorable to you and click **Done**.
+1. Name the passkey something memorable to you and select **Done**.

     :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/success.png" alt-text="Screenshot of the successful creation of a passkey in Microsoft Authenticator for Android devices.":::

 ## Troubleshooting

-1. If the a passkey for your account is already registered in Microsoft authenticator you will receive the following error:
+1. If the passkey for your account is already registered in Microsoft authenticator, you receive the following error:

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/passkey-android-already-exists.png" alt-text="Screenshot of the passkey that already exists in Microsoft Authenticator for Android devices.":::